Having spent twelve days in Prague, Liz and her husband are keen to share their experience and help others planning a visit to the city.

 Crowds gather on the hour to watch the figure of Death, a skeleton on the right, pull a rope in his right hand and turn over an hourglass in his left hand.
 Two windows open and there follows a procession of 11 apostles and St Paul.
 A cock crows and the hour chimes.
 Other moving figures are a Turk, Vanity, and Greed.

 We left Starometske Namesti and followed Karlova (Charles Street), the route of the royal coronation processions, towards the River Vltava.
 There are many original Gothic and Renaissance houses along Charles Street mostly converted into shops for tourists.
 There are also many tourists taking this same route.

-The Clementinum, a large building on the right, was a former Dominican monastery of St Clement, where the Jesuits, at the invitation of Emperor Ferdinand I, set up their headquarters in 1556.
-In 1601 the Church of the Holy Saviour was the first Jesuit church in Prague.
-A university was established in the Clementinum and the complex expanded between 1653-1723.
+The Clementinum, a large building on the right, was a former Dominican monastery of St Clement.
+The Jesuits set up their headquarters here in 1556, at the invitation of Emperor Ferdinand I. In 1601, the Church of the Holy Saviour on this site was the first Jesuit church in Prague.
+A university was established in the Clementinum and the complex expanded from 1653 to 1723.
 In 1773, when the pope dissolved the order, the Jesuits left Prague.
-Education became secular, the Clementinum was the Prague University Library and is now the National Library.
+Education became secular.
+The Clementinum was the Prague University Library and is now the National Library.

-Knights of the Cross Square is immediately after the Clementinum and before the Old Town Bridge Tower.
-Crowds pass under here to access the iconic Charles Bridge, one of Prague's most photographed landmarks and monuments, linking the Old Town with The Little Quarter (Mala Strana) on the other side of the River Vltava.
-It is possible to gain admission for a fee to the Old Town Bridge Tower, which dates from the end of the 14th Century.
+Knights of the Cross Square is between the Clementinum and the Old Town Bridge Tower.
+Crowds pass under the 14th-century bridge tower to reach the iconic Charles Bridge, one of Prague's most photographed landmarks and monuments.
+Charles Bridge links the Old Town with The Little Quarter (Mala Strana) on the other side of the River Vltava.
+An admission fee is charged to enter the Old Town Bridge Tower.

 A museum for the Czech composer Smetana is housed in a striking former Neo-Renaissance waterworks by the river.